White Teeth: Reception

-In 2019, the novel was ranked 39th on The Guardians list of the 100 best books of the 21st century.

-On 5 November 2019 BBC News included White Teeth on its list of the 100 most influential novels.

 Though, generally, the book was critically acclaimed, the critic James Wood was largely hostile, while reserving a few moments for praise.
 The novel has since been the subject of numerous scholarly articles.

+In 2019, the novel was ranked 39th on The Guardian's list of the 100 best books of the 21st century.
+On 5 November 2019, BBC News included White Teeth on its list of the 100 most influential novels.

 Adaptations

 A four-part television adaptation of the novel was made and broadcast on Channel 4 in 2002, White Teeth.
 It was directed by Julian Jarrold, starring Om Puri as Samad and Phil Davis as Archie.
 Each episode focuses on a major male character as he encounters a turning point in his life: "The Peculiar Second Marriage of Archie Jones", "The Temptation of Samad Iqbal", "The Trouble With Millat", and "The Return of Magid Iqbal".

-In 2018 London's Kiln Theatre announced the world premiere of Stephen Sharkey's stage adaptation of the novel.
-Directed by the venue's Artistic Director Indhu Rubasingham, the production features 13 original songs by Paul Englishby and stars Tony Jayawardena as Samad, Richard Lumsden as Archie and Ayesha Antoine as Irie.
+In 2018, London's Kiln Theatre announced the world premiere of Stephen Sharkey's stage adaptation of the novel.
+Directed by the venue's Artistic Director Indhu Rubasingham, the production featured 13 original songs by Paul Englishby and starred Tony Jayawardena as Samad, Richard Lumsden as Archie and Ayesha Antoine as Irie.